-It’s hard to move forward in life when you have a serious debt problem, particularly with credit cards.
+It’s hard to move forward when you have a serious debt problem, particularly with credit cards.
 However, if you own a home, you might be able to leverage it to get out of your situation.
 You can use your home’s equity to combine your obligations into a debt consolidation mortgage, home equity loan, or line of credit.

 Read on to see how to consolidate your debt into a mortgage.